-What does a Senior Animator do?
+What is a Senior Animator?

 A Senior Animator is an experienced professional within the Animation department, primarily responsible for creating high-level animated sequences using various techniques and tools.
 This position often entails leading a team of animators and collaborating closely with directors and other creative team members to bring characters and scenes to life in a manner that aligns with the project's vision.
 Senior Animators are expected to have a comprehensive understanding of the principles of animation, storytelling, and character development, as well as a deep knowledge of the technical aspects of the craft.